Pawventures

 Important details:

 Timeline: If starting from scratch, you need at least 30 days between vaccinations, plus the waiting period for the blood test (see Step 3).
-Start this process at least 5 months before your trip.
+Starting the process at least 3–4 months before your trip gives you comfortable margin for scheduling, lab processing, and document submission.

 Step 3: OIE-FAVN Rabies Blood Test (Titer Test)